Glossary of French words and expressions in English: Not used as such in French

 a scary or unpopular person, idea, or thing, or the archetypal scary monster in a story; literally "black beast."
-In French, être la bête noire de quelqu'un ("to be somebody's black beast") means that you're particularly hated by this person or this person has a strong aversion against you, regardless of whether you're scary or not.
+In French, être la bête noire de quelqu'un ("to be somebody's black beast") means that one is particularly hated by this person or this person has a strong aversion against them, regardless of whether they are scary or not.
 The dictionary of the Académie française admits its use only for people, though other dictionaries admit it for things or ideas too.
 It also means that one is repeatedly defeated by a person, who is thus considered their archenemy (for instance, "Nadal is the bête noire of Roger Federer").